OUR BOARD OF DIRECTORS

 Musical Director (ex-officio): Melvin Kessler

 CONTACTING THE NATIONAL CONCERT BAND

 Questions to any of the above officers, preferably in their designated roles, can be accomplished by using the following e-mail address:

 In the “Subject” sector of the e-mail please indicate from the listing above the particular Board member you are addressing your question to.

-Candidates will be asked to play briefly for the Music Director and possibly a small panel, then participate in one or more rehearsals, at which point they may apply for membership.
+Candidates may be asked to play briefly for the Music Director and possibly a small panel, then participate in one or more rehearsals, at which point they may apply for membership.
 Musicians on other instruments (particularly Trumpet and French Horn) are welcome to audition as potential substitutes as the need arises, and for future membership.